Moore Cove Falls Trail: An Easy Waterfall Hike In Brevard, North Carolina

 Where is the Moore Cove Falls trailhead?

-The Moore Cove Falls trailhead is on Highway 276, just 20 minutes from Brevard and an hour from Asheville.
-It’s a great hike to do if you’re going to see Looking Glass Falls since it’s just a two minute drive from Looking Glass Falls.
+It’s a great hike to do if you’re going to see Looking Glass Falls or Looking Glass Rock since it’s just a two minute drive away.

 It’s also fairly close to Daniel Ridge Falls, Cove Creek Falls, and Log Hollow Falls.
 Looking Glass Rock, Falls on Grogan Creek, and Graveyards Fields Loop Trail are also nearby.